|

 Starring: John Cusack, Cameron Diaz, Catherine Keener, Mary Kay Place, Orson Bean, and John Malkovich

-True story.
-I was standing on the EL platform at the Davis Street stop in Evanston when some woman comes up to me and says with delight, “You’re John Malkovich!”
+True story: I was standing on the EL platform at the Davis Street stop in Evanston when some woman comes up to me and screams in delight, “You’re John Malkovich!”

 Maxine Lund (Catherine Keener): Sounds great!
 Who the fuck is John Malkovich?